-The next step to returning the Gnangara system to balance is the 2021 Gnangara groundwater allocation plan: draft for public comment which is now open for submissions.
+The next step to returning the Gnangara system to balance is the 2022 Gnangara groundwater allocation plan.

-The Gnangara groundwater allocation plan: draft for public comment is open for submissions.
-See the Plan page for more information on the draft plan.
+The Gnangara groundwater allocation plan has now been published.
+See the Plan page for more information and to download a copy of the new plan.

-The Gnangara groundwater allocation plan: methods report sets out the information and considerations used to develop the 2021 draft plan.
+The Gnangara groundwater allocation plan: Methods sets out the information and considerations used to develop the 2022 new plan.

-Technical studies that supported the development of the 2021 draft plan include:
+Technical studies that supported the development of the 2022 plan include: